French–Breton War: 1488 campaign

 The war resumed in late March 1488.
 La Trémoille assembled the French army of 15,000 troops in Pouancé and easily took Château de Marcillé-Robert on 28 March.
-On April 7, Francis II ordered the muster of Breton troops in Rennes.
-On April 15, the French army laid siege to Châteaubriant, which fell eight days later.
+On 7 April Francis II ordered the muster of Breton troops in Rennes.
+On 15 April, the French army laid siege to Châteaubriant, which fell eight days later.
 La Trémoille then moved to Ancenis where he laid siege on the night of the 12th to 13th.
-The city fell to French artillery on May 19.
+The city fell to French artillery on 19 May.
 As negotiations began with the Duke of Brittany, who sought a truce, La Trémoille attacked Le Loroux-Bottereau, which fell easily.

-On June 1, a truce concluded the negotiations.
+On 1 June 1488, a truce concluded the negotiations.
 It favoured the French, whose troops remained mobilised along the border, while Breton nobles and peasants returned home.
 La Trémoille anticipated the end of the truce, and on 17 June, he put his army on the march towards its next target, Fougères.
-The breakdown of negotiations on July 9 precipitated a Breton defeat; while the Breton army was still reassembling, the French army laid siege to Fougères.
+The breakdown of negotiations on 9 July precipitated a Breton defeat; while the Breton army was still reassembling, the French army laid siege to Fougères.
 The city was regarded as one of the best defended, guarded by 2,000 to 3,000 men.
 By mid-July the Breton army was finally assembled, but it was too late to help Fougères, which had capitulated on the 19th, after a week of siege against the blows of powerful French artillery.

 The French army then moved on to Dinan, while the Marshal of the Breton army Jean IV de Rieux, began his march in the hope of relieving Fougères, but was reluctant to fight a pitched battle.
-On July 28, at the Battle of Saint-Aubin-du-Cormier, the Breton troops and their allies were decisively defeated: five to six thousand Bretons died, against 1,500 of the French.
+On 28 July 1488, at the Battle of Saint-Aubin-du-Cormier, the Breton troops and their allies were decisively defeated; more than 5,000 Bretons died, compared to 1,500 of the French.
 Following this defeat, Dinan surrendered in early August, but Rennes decided to resist.
 La Trémoille, wished to avoid a lengthy and uncertain siege after the last siege of Nantes, chose to bypass Rennes, and attacked Saint-Malo, which surrendered on 14 August.

-On August 20, peace was concluded in Anjou.
+On 20 August 1488, peace was concluded in Anjou.
 The Treaty of Sablé committed the Bretons on several points, including the Duke's promise not to marry his daughters without the consent of the King of France.

-Francis II, Duke of Brittany, died on September 9 and Anne of Brittany became Duchess in January of the following year.
+Francis II, Duke of Brittany, died on 9 September and Anne of Brittany became Duchess in January the following year.
 An amnesty was then given to Lescun, Dunois, and most of the vanquished.
 The French had also captured Louis of Orleans and was imprisoned in a fortress but would be pardoned by Charles VIII three years later.